 What is the warranty & satisfaction policy?

-Project Cedrus is backed by a 2 year structural warranty on any component.
+Project Cedrus is backed by a 2 year structural warranty on the mast.
+Adapters and mounts are dealt with on a case-by-case basis.
+Over the last few years, I have actually found that Adapters are stronger than many OEM mast interfaces, and typically fail due to OEM hardware selection (eg. M6 fasteners).
 As an entirely self-funded small business, Adherend Innovations, LLC simply cannot afford to take returns for any other reason.
 Demos are encouraged, and we will do our best to facilitate them.
 Each mast is made to order, and uniquely serialized.
 Cosmetic blemishes may exist, but performance is guaranteed.
 The marine environment is incredibly harsh, and how the foil is cared for will ultimately govern the service life.
 That being said, any clear manufacturing defect causing failure under reasonable load conditions will be recognized as such and I will do my best to facilitate unsatisfied customers at any point of their ownership.

 What is the return policy?

 Project Cedrus is custom-made for you.
 As a result, we cannot accept returns or offer refunds.
 With over 300 satisfied customers, we are confident you will be stoked with your mast.
 And if you’re not, we’ll do our best to help.